 DIY Video Studio is supported by its readers who use the affiliate links or ads on this site.
 As an Amazon Associate, I earn from qualifying purchases.
 Thank your support if you use any of the links.

-There are international rules on flying with photo/video equipment, however, at times there may be further restrictions by FAA, TSA security, the individual airline, and other international jurisdictions.
+If you’ve asked yourself, “can I take lithium batteries on a plane”, you need to know that there are international rules on flying with photo/video equipment, however, at times there may be further restrictions by FAA, TSA security, the individual airline, and other international jurisdictions.

 Lithium batteries can be taken on planes but with some restrictions.
-Depending on the quantity, rating, whether they are installed in a device or spares, whether they are protected from damage or short circuit, will determine whether they can be taken on as carry-on or checked-in baggage.
+Depending on the quantity, rating, whether they are installed in a device or spares, and whether they are protected from damage or short circuit, will determine whether they can be taken on as carry-on or checked-in baggage.